 The arts, music, drama, and sport are key components of our curriculum and co-curricular programme.
-We have developed extensive partnerships in these areas and have an ever growing reputation across the region also.
+We have developed extensive partnerships in these areas and have an ever-growing reputation across the region also.
 We believe in the transformative power of creativity and want all our students to be exposed to cultural events beyond their immediate experience.
-Recently, we were granted over £50,000 in funding from the Wolfson Foundation to enhance the technical aspects of our school theatre, This was in recognition of our 'excellence' in this area.
+Recently, we were granted over £50,000 in funding from the Wolfson Foundation to enhance the technical aspects of our school theatre.
+This was in recognition of our 'excellence' in this area.
+We also work in partnership Northamptonshire Sport to deliver, and provide support for, local community sports projects across phases.

-Whilst the pandemic made it more challenging to deliver an extensive enrichment programme, our schools continued to provide as many opportunities as possible to broaden our pupils' horizons and introduce them to new experiences.
+Whilst the pandemic made it more challenging to deliver an extensive enrichment programme, our school continued to provide as many opportunities as possible to broaden our pupils' horizons and introduce them to new experiences.
 This included a range of virtual speakers.
 However, as soon as we were able to resume these activities, we did so and we now have more students than ever participating.